lm3nitro/Projects/IDS and IPS/Suricata/Suricata Install and Configuration.md

 ## Analyzing Suricata Splunk Logs

-I wanted to take a look at some DNS traffic.
+I wanted to look at some DNS traffic.
 To do this, on my Win10 host, I navigated to chess.com, and was able to see my traffic being logged:

 ![Pasted image 20240415164717](https://github.com/lm3nitro/Projects/assets/55665256/d1b85481-7a60-4619-9540-870294139528)